Tools & Resources

 (b) A program must make mental health and wellness information available to staff regarding health issues that may affect their job performance, and must provide regularly scheduled opportunities to learn about mental health, wellness, and health education.

-The Head Start Early Learning Outcomes Framework (HSELOF): Ages Birth to Five is designed to represent the continuum of learning for infants, toddlers and preschoolers.
+The Head Start Early Learning Outcomes Framework (HSELOF): Ages Birth to Five is designed to represent the continuum of learning for infants, toddlers, and preschoolers.
 The framework is grounded in a comprehensive body of research about what young children should know and be able to do to succeed in school.
 The framework is intended to assist programs in their efforts to deliver high-quality early care and learning experiences and to guide programs in aligning their assessments, curricula, and professional development to school readiness goals.
 The organization of the framework starts with five broad domains (areas of learning and development) that are essential for school readiness and success, including: Approaches to Learning; Social and Emotional Development; Language and Literacy; Cognition; and Perceptual, Motor and Physical Development.
 Under each domain, components of development within a domain are organized by sub-domain; under sub-domains, broad statements of expectations for children’s learning and development are articulated as goals.

 To help your program meet Head Start Performance Standard 1302.93 and more, check out our Building Your Bounce resources!
 The critical connection between children’s resilience and the health and wellness of the adults in those children’s lives cannot be underestimated.
-Grab a copy of the book, Building Your Bounce: Simple Strategies for a Resilient You, or just work through our reflection surveys, the Devereux Adult Resilience Survey (DARS) and the Devereux Resilient Leadership Survey (DERLS)!
+Grab a copy of the book, Building Your Bounce: Simple Strategies for a Resilient You, or just work through our reflection surveys, the Devereux Adult Resilience Survey (DARS) and the Devereux Resilient Leadership Survey (DERLS).
+Click here to learn more.

 Professional Development

-Session #1: Head Start Programs across the country use the DECA, a strength-based, nationally standardized, reliable and valid behavior rating scale to meet the Head Start Performance Standard for screening behavioral concerns within 45 days.
+Head Start Programs across the country use the DECA, a strength-based, nationally standardized, reliable and valid behavior rating scale to meet the Head Start Performance Standard for screening behavioral concerns within 45 days.
 DECA has so much more to offer and can support Head Start Programs in meeting many additional standards, including several new standards.
 This two-part webinar series will highlight how strength-based, resilience-focused, and research-informed tools created by the Devereux Center for Resilient Children help programs to meet the following standards: Session #1 – Screening and Assessment (1302.33), Teaching and the Learning Environment (1302.31), Child Mental Health and Social-Emotional Well-Being (1302.45)

-Session #2: Head Start Programs across the country use the DECA, a strength-based, nationally standardized, reliable and valid behavior rating scale to meet the Head Start Performance Standard for screening behavioral concerns within 45 days.
+Head Start Programs across the country use the DECA, a strength-based, nationally standardized, reliable and valid behavior rating scale to meet the Head Start Performance Standard for screening behavioral concerns within 45 days.
 DECA has so much more to offer and can support Head Start Programs in meeting many additional standards, including several new standards.
 This two-part webinar series will highlight how strength-based, resilience-focused, and research-informed tools created by the Devereux Center for Resilient Children help programs to meet the following standards: Session #2 – Training and Professional Development (1302.92), Suspension and Expulsion (1302.17), Staff Health and Wellness (1302.93)

 In this webinar, participants will learn about Devereux’s research-based parenting curriculum, Your Journey Together (YJT), as it relates to the new Head Start Performance Standards.
 YJT focuses on empowering parents to promote safe, trusting, and healing home environments for their children—all key elements of a trauma sensitive program.
 The webinar will highlight: -The basic underlying principles of YJT -The research that informed the creation of YJT -The flexible process that supports the use of YJT during home visits as well as parent trainings, and -The step-by-step, scripted lesson plans that support professionals in sharing YJT with families.
 For those Head Start Programs already using the Devereux Early Childhood Assessment (DECA) Program, this parenting curriculum will strengthen communication and collaboration between staff working with children and parents.